SkyLundy/Fluency/README.md

 ### Changes and Updates

+Adding, upgrading, or removing Fluency from your ProcessWire application will not affect content or come with any risk of data loss.
+At most, you _may_ (but not always) need to reconfigure your translation settings.

-Check out the `CHANGELOG.md` file for an always up-to-date list of features and changes.
+Review the `CHANGELOG.md` file for an always up-to-date list of features and changes.

 ## Translation Engines